indieweb/indieauth-client-php/README.md

 ### Handling the Redirect

-In your redirect file, you just need to pass all the query string parameters to the library and it will take care of things!
+In your redirect file, pass all the query string parameters to the library and it will take care of things!
 It will use the authorization or token endpoint it found in the initial step, and will use the authorization code to verify the profile information or get an access token depending on whether you've requested any scopes.

 The result will be the response from the authorization endpoint or token, which will contain the user's final `me` URL as well as the access token if you requested one or more scopes.